farski/rack-coffee_filter/README.md

 You might think you want to use this gem.
 You could be wrong.
 It probably only makes sense for very small projects or in development.

+#### Caveat

+Some rack servers (like Pow) serve files in /public statically.
+In those cases this gem won't do anything.

 ## Installation

 Add this line to your application's Gemfile: